csparks113/Morse-Code-App/docs/refactor-notes.md

 - When you pick up a task, copy the relevant bullet into your working notes and expand it with acceptance criteria, links, or test plans.
 - Keep the touchpoint inventory in sync with reality so new contributors always see which surfaces we currently drive.

+## Completed (2025-10-13)

+- Archived the 2025-10-12 console replay logs and timeline CSVs under `docs/logs/Archive/js-timer-replay/` so the retired JS timer baseline stays reference-only.
+- Reworked `docs/outputs-investigation.md` to track the native dispatcher rollout and reference the archive instead of enumerating every legacy sweep.
+- Documented the native dispatcher flow: Nitro `OutputsAudio` now raises scheduled/actual callbacks, `utils/audio.ts` forwards them into `defaultOutputsService`, and replay torch stays disabled while we align flash/haptic on the native timeline.
+- Chose to go all-in on the native dispatcher for replay outputs so the native callbacks own flash/haptic/torch timing and JS becomes a thin telemetry shim.
+- Rewired the JS layer to treat dispatcher phases explicitly: actual callbacks fire flash/haptic immediately, scheduled callbacks log metadata only, and the analyzer now reports phase coverage to catch drift.
+- Threaded replay output toggles into Nitro and added an Android `NativeOutputsDispatcher` bridge so console replays can drive torch/vibration directly when actual callbacks fire (flash hook-up still pending).

 ## Completed (2025-10-12)

 - Added an adaptive `preScheduleLeadMs` path in `defaultOutputsService.flashPulse` so flash commits pre-arm `requestAnimationFrame` up to ~190 ms early based on recent `scheduleSkewMs` samples (new trace field + smoothing guard), aiming to collapse the 80-200 ms flash jitter without reintroducing audio-start headroom.